Wiki · Concept · Last reviewed June 25, 2026

 Language-model training works partly because text has a manageable token space.
 A model can assign probabilities over possible next tokens and learn rich internal representations by solving that prediction task at scale.

 Video and physical prediction are different.
 A pixel-level next-frame model faces vast uncertainty.
 If a ball might bounce left or right, a model trained to average possible pixel outcomes can produce a blurry prediction.
-The blur is not a cosmetic flaw.
-It signals that raw reconstruction is a poor proxy for the kind of causal understanding action requires.
+The blur is not only a cosmetic flaw.
+It signals that raw reconstruction can be a poor proxy for the kind of causal understanding action requires.

 JEPA-style methods avoid asking the system to reconstruct every pixel.
 They ask it to predict representations.
-The hope is that the representation captures what matters: object identity, motion, affordance, spatial relation, action consequence, and plausible future state.
+The hope is that the representation captures what matters for the task: object identity, motion, affordance, spatial relation, action consequence, and plausible future state.

 Architecture Pattern